Operator SVD with Neural Networks via Nested Low-Rank Approximation: SVD via Nested Low-Rank Approximation

-\begin{remark} In general, joint nesting may be less effective than sequential nesting with disjoint parameterization, as learning the top modes is affected by badly initialized latter modes, potentially slowing down the convergence.
-This is empirically demonstrated in Sec.~\ref{sec:exp:pde}.
-For the case of joint parameterization, however, we also empirically observe that joint nesting can outperform sequential nesting, as expected; see Sec.~\ref{sec:exp:sketchy}.
-Hence, we suggest users choose each version of nesting depending on the form of parametrization. \end{remark}
+\begin{remark}[Comparison to sequential nesting] In general, joint nesting may be less effective than sequential nesting with disjoint parameterization, as learning the top modes is affected by badly initialized latter modes, potentially slowing down the convergence.
+This is empirically demonstrated in \S\ref{sec:exp:pde}.
+For the case of joint parameterization, however, we also empirically observe that joint nesting can outperform sequential nesting, as expected; see \S\ref{sec:exp:sketchy}.
+Hence, we suggest users choose the version of nesting depending on the form of parameterization.
+We provide an additional remark in \S\ref{sec:discussion}. \end{remark}